Member cards admin setup.

 Turning the switch off retires the design and issuing surfaces without bricking any plastic you already gave out.
 Turn it back on and the surfaces return.

 For a business, the design and issuing surfaces are also plan-gated.
-Two config/plans.php keys control them per tier:
+Each tier carries two values:

-You customize the keys in one of three ways:
+You change them in one of three ways:

-• The Plans editor (SaaS overview → Plans).
-Change a tier's feature flag and code cap in the dashboard.
+The Plans editor, under Settings → Set up plans (also reachable from the SaaS overview).
+Change a tier's feature and code cap in the dashboard.
 Only the fields you change are stored, and they layer over the shipped defaults.
 See Editing plans from the admin.

-• Per partner, under Partners → Permissions.
-Grant the feature and set the cap for a single business without touching plans.php.
+Per partner, under Partners → Permissions.
+Grant the feature and set the cap for a single business without changing any plan.
 This override wins over the plan for that one partner, which suits a trial or a one-off arrangement.

 The operator Card studio